lwheinsberg/dbGaPCheckup/cran-comments.md

       dup_values.Rd: \value
       eval_function.Rd: \value
       int_check.Rd: \value

+  Resolution: Return values have now been added for flagged functions.

 * \dontrun{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by